 Once again, I returned to Bali (if you haven’t already guessed by this stage, Bali is my favorite place on earth) and started planning the next steps forward for my business.

-Come October 2018, and with the experience and knowledge I had gained in the past year as a blogger and photographer, I decided I wanted to teach others how to start a travel blog, grow their social media accounts, and learn more about photography.
+Come October 2018, with the experience and knowledge I had gained in the past year as a blogger and photographer, I decided I wanted to teach others how to start a travel blog, grow their social media accounts, and learn more about photography.

 With the assistance of my good friend Jonas, we planned a 10-Day Travel Blogging and Photography Workshop in Bali for anyone who was interested in learning first-hand from two successful creators.

 In November 2018, we had 9 awesome people fly out to Bali to join our workshop which turned out to be a great success and an incredible experience for all that were involved.

-The next stop was Thailand to spend Christmas and New Year’s with Kathy’s family and we traveled across the entire country, creating content for my channels along the way.
+The next stop was Thailand to spend Christmas and New Year’s and I traveled across the entire country creating content for my channels along the way.

 My next biggest tourism job was in January 2019 with a company called Travel Talk Tours, where I was invited on a 15-day Egypt and Jordan tour.
 Man, was this a trip of a lifetime!

 Following this trip, Travel Talk Tours was so pleased with my previous work in Egypt and Jordan that they invited me on a 10-day tour around Morocco.

 After Morocco, I traveled to Switzerland for a tourism campaign with Swiss Travel Systems.
 They assigned me on an 8-day tour around the country by train, and I documented each location along the way.